-The ancient Vishnupada Temple is located in Gaya, India.
+The ancient Vishnupad Temple is located in Gaya, India.
 It is a Hindu temple, in which Lord Vishnu is worshipped.
 Dharmasila, the footprint of Lord Vishnu etched into a slab of basalt, marks the location of this temple, which is located beside the Falgu River.
 According to history, the Brahmkalpit Brahmans served as temple priests centuries ago.

 Once there was a demon known as Gayasura, who performed severe penance, and as a reward, was granted a boon: whosoever saw him would be saved (Moksham).
 Since salvation is attained through living one’s life in accordance with righteousness, it has become easily available.
-Lord Vishnu commanded Gayasura to crawl beneath the earth to prevent immoral people from reaching salvation by putting its right foot onto the head of asura.
+Lord Vishnu commanded Gayasura to crawl beneath the earth to prevent immoral people from reaching salvation by putting its right foot onto the head of Asura.

-He was given a blessing by Lord Vishnu that every day, someone will give him a meal.
+He was given a blessing by Lord Vishnu that every day, someone would give him a meal.
 Those who do so will have their souls flown to paradise.
 It is thought that he will come out on the day Gayasura doesn’t get any food.
-Every day, one or the other of different places in India would pray and offer food, feeding Gayasura, for the well being of their departed.
+Every day, one or the other of different places in India would pray and offer food, feeding Gayasura, for the well-being of their departed.

 Join the family of 3000+ Happy travellers!